Kuvick1337/uModeler/README.md

 ### dialogues for saving/loading to uLearn

-The modals are built using JS code in the file _Dialog.js_.
+The modals are built using JS code in the file `Dialog.js`.
 This file contains objects for all dialogues used in the frontend.
-The _UlearnSaveDialog_ and _UlearnLoadDialog_ are custom extensions for the uLearn save/load functionality.
-The URLs called by these dialogues can be found in the file _Init.js_.
+The URLs called by these dialogues can be found in the file `Init.js`.
+For the upload/download to uLearn the follwing dialogues are needed:

+* `UlearnLoginSaveDialog`: opens a login modal, which fetches the users Bearer token and opens the submission selection modal
+* `UlearnSaveDataDialog`: this modal allows the user to enter a filename and choose a workspace/submission for the file upload
+* `UlearnLoadDialog`: **NOT YET IMPLEMENTED** - this modal should allow the user to choose a file and load it from uLearn into the editor

 ### menu structure

 The _File_ menu structure has been modified to be more intuitive.
-If changes are to be made the menus itself are built in file _Menu.js_, where the menu actions (see file _Actions.js_) are added.
+If changes are to be made the menus itself are built in file `Menu.js`, where the menu actions (see file `Actions.js`) are added.
 The actions can either be edited directly or copied and then customized.

+### modelling stuff

+* **TODO Carina**

 ## Backend

 ### Introduction

 The backend is a Java REST-Server powered by [Spring](https://spring.io/).
 The project is built using the build automation tool Gradle.
 The most important files are:
-*  _build.gradle_: contains the whole project configuration including neccessary libraries and build options.
+*  `build.gradle`: contains the whole project configuration including neccessary libraries and build options.
-* _Application.java_: main entry point to start the Spring server at startup
+* `Application.java`: main entry point to start the Spring server at startup
-* _ModelerConfiguration_: Spring configuration file which allows the frontend assets to be requested and delivered
+* `ModelerConfiguration`: Spring configuration file which allows the frontend assets to be requested and delivered

 ### REST-Controllers

-* _IndexController_: delivers the modeler application.
+* `IndexController`: delivers the modeler application.
 Thymeleaf is used to simply refer to the _index.html_ file.
-* _ExportController_: converts the model sent by the frontend to a SVG file and sends it back to the client to download.
+* `ExportController`: converts the model sent by the frontend to a SVG file and sends it back to the client to download.
-* _SaveController_: converts the model sent by the frontend to a pure XML file and sends it back to the client to download.
+* `SaveController`: converts the model sent by the frontend to a pure XML file and sends it back to the client to download.
-* _uLearnController_: handels loading and storing to uLearn  TODO
+* `UlearnController`: this controller offers REST endpoints for 1) logging into uLearn, 2) fetching submissionGroups and submissionSpecifications for a workspace and uploading the current model graph to a selected